Nick Nanton

-Nick Nanton is an American director and producer of film and television projects, author, and branding agency executive.
+Nick Nanton is an American director and producer of film and television projects, as well as an author and branding agency executive.
 He is the co-founder and CEO of DNA Films, through which he has produced and directed a number of documentary films, including Dickie V, Operation Toussaint, Rudy Ruettiger: The Walk On, Visioneer, and A New Leash on Life: The K9s for Warriors Story.
 He is also the CEO of the Dicks + Nanton Agency, a celebrity branding agency that he co-founded with his business partner J.W.
 Dicks in Winter Park, Florida.

-Additionally, Nanton is the creator and host of the Amazon Prime Video interview series, In Case You Didn't Know with Nick Nanton.
-He has won over 20 Emmy Awards for his work on these projects.
-Nanton has also written a number of books including Celebrity Branding You and Story Selling.
+Nanton is the creator and host of the Amazon Prime Video interview series, In Case You Didn't Know with Nick Nanton.
+He has won over 20 regional Emmy Awards for his work on film and television projects and has also written a number of books including Celebrity Branding You and Story Selling.
 Nanton started his career as an entertainment lawyer.